transferwise/actions-pr-checker/README.md

 # actions-pr-checker
-Github Action to check PR description is valid.
+Github Action to check PR title/description/labels.
+Feature rich and flexible.

 Validation strings are regular expressions.
 Don't forget to escape special chars.
+Comparison of substrings for title and description is done in bash using built-in `~=` operator.

+Labels are strictly checked to be equal - not as a substring nor a regexp.

 ## Quick start:
 ```yml